jhpyle/docassemble/_docs/fields.md

 `False`, which means that when the `address.county` is recomputed, and the [`.geolocate()`] method is run again by the `code` block, then the [`.geolocate()`] method will actually geolocate the new address.

+The `undefine` specifier causes the values to be undefined.
+The `invalidate` specifier works like `undefine`, except that the original values (if any) will be remembered and offered up as default values when a [`question`] defining the variable is asked again.

 ### <a name="review field"></a>Placing a `review` screen within the interview logic